traefik-proxy-boilerplate

 storage: acme.json

-# Uncomment the caServer to use the staging server inorder to avoid hitting letsencrypt api limits
+# Uncomment the caServer to use the staging server to avoid hitting letsencrypt api limits

 #caServer: "https://acme-staging-v02.api.letsencrypt.org/directory"